 To avoid overheating, make sure you take breaks throughout the day.
 Rest in the shade and hydrate, or duck into a shop and enjoy the air conditioning while you check out the souvenirs.

 Rapid heartbeat, dizziness, vomiting, and muscle cramps are all signs of heat exhaustion.
 If you or anyone in your group experiences any of these symptoms, move to a cool, shaded area to rest and hydrate.

 Stay Cool in your Rosen Hotel

-At Rosen Hotels & Resorts, you’ll enjoy access to cool swimming pools and convenience stores where you can pick up essential items like water and sunscreen.
+At Midpointe Hotel, a Rosen property, you’ll enjoy access to cool swimming pools and convenience stores where you can pick up essential items like water and sunscreen.
 Your room also includes air-conditioning that you can adjust to your preferences so you can stay cool on even the hottest days.
 To book your room, call 1-866-337-6736.